 Sal's Quick Tip - Fall Plants are HEAVY FEEDERS

 Nitrogen is needed every three weeks for success.
 Start with one eight of a teaspoon, 3 weeks after you have transplanted your seedlings.
 Then double every three weeks until you are up to one teaspoon.
 Then continue to feed every three weeks until harvest.
 You can choose to go with an organic fertilizer, like blood meal or cottonseed meal, or a non-organic like Nitrate of Soda, which is taken from the air during a chemical process.
-Make your purchase at Sal's or if you are not close ORDER Your Nitrogen HERE.
+Make your purchase at Sal's f you are close.